Academy Sports and Outdoors Logo

 • You might create a patch of black in the center and the outer edges may be more bronze in color.
 This is normal.

-Season your Blackstone griddle as soon as the cooking surface starts to look dull and patchy or when food sticks to it.
-Generally, this might happen after every few months of regular use or sooner if you use it more frequently.
+The next big question you may have is, “How often do you season a Blackstone?”
+You should season your griddle as soon as the cooking surface starts to look dull and patchy or when food sticks to it.
+This typically happens every few months with regular use or sooner if you use your Blackstone griddle more frequently.

 • You’ll want to season your griddle if it’s your first time cooking on it.
 If not, you risk burning your food.

 • In terms of upkeep, you can season with one layer of oil after cooking to maintain your griddle.
 It also comes down to preference.
-If you prefer to season before cooking rather than after, you can do that too.
+If you prefer to season before cooking rather than after, you can do that.

 • Acidic foods like tomatoes can break down the seasoning faster.